AGOberprieler/GinJinn2/docs/3-getting_started.rst

 --------------------

 A model can be applied using the ``ginjinn predict`` command.
-This command requires a GinJinn2 project with a trained model and a folder containing images (``-i``) to apply the model to.
+This command requires a GinJinn2 project with a trained model and a folder containing the images (``-i``) to be used as input.
-By default, the predictions are written to the folder "predictions" within the project directory;
+By default, the predictions are written to the folder "predictions" inside the project directory;
-another output folder can be used by setting the ``-o`` option.
+an alternative output folder can be specified using the ``-o`` option.

-Let's predict instance-segmentations for the shapes test dataset.
+Let's predict instance segmentations for the test dataset.
-The ``-s`` option allows to control which kind of prediction output should be generated.
+The ``-s`` option allows to specify a desired kind of prediction output.
-By default, a COCO annotation (JSON) file containing the segmentation and/or bounding-box predictions will be generated.
+By default, a COCO annotation file (JSON) containing the segmentation and/or bounding-box predictions will be generated.
-For this example application, we will activate the visualization (``-s visualization``) and cropped (``-s cropped``) output options.
+For this example application, we will also use the visualization (``-s visualization``) and cropping (``-s cropped``) output options.

-The following command predicts the instance-segmentation for the test dataset and writes outputs to "shapes_prediction".
+The following command predicts instance segmentations for the test dataset and writes outputs to "shapes_prediction".

 .. code-block:: bash

     ginjinn predict \
         shapes_project \
-        -i shapes_ds_split/test/images/ \
+        -i shapes_ds_split/test/images \
         -o shapes_prediction \
         -s COCO \
         -s cropped \
         -s visualization

-The predictions in visualization and cropped format will look similar to this:
+Visualizations of the predictions and cropped segmentation masks will look similar to this:

 .. image:: images/shapes_project_prediction_vis_crop_0.png
     :alt: Visualization and cropped outputs